jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 - Install frontend dependencies ```poetry install```
 - Start frontend on localhost ```streamlit run src/Home.py```
 - Copy the local URL from the terminal output and paste in the address bar of your browser
 - Make sure that the local URL you use is http://localhost:8501.
 It will not work otherwise.
 - Update the `.env` file with the relevant environment variables.

+In order to keep coding standards and formatting consistent, we use `pre-commit`.
+This can be run from the terminal via `poetry run pre-commit run -a`.

 # 🏗️ Architecture